ipvm-wg/workflow/README.md

 ## 2.1.7 Exception Handler

 The OPTIONAL `catch` field contains a Task with predefined inputs.
-See the [Exception Handling](#7-exception-handling) section for more deatil.
+See the [Exception Handling](#7-exception-handling) section for more detail.

 ## 2.2 IPLD Schema